 The transform process is actually an incredibly complex series of data manipulations that combine calculation and sophisticated applications of algorithms that process the updated information, which ultimately creates the valuable data that is Loaded in the end.

-When a company performs a simple data migration, usually all that is required is a database engineer who can oversee the process to make sure all of the information is transferred smoothly from point A to B. However in the Transform process of ETL it’s not that simple, and is virtually impossible without specific domain experts that have a high-level knowledge of the information itself.
-This is absolutely necessary to ensure that the accuracy and consistency of the data is preserved.
+When a company performs simple data migration, usually all that is required is a database engineer who can oversee the process to make sure all of the information is transferred smoothly from point A to B. However in the Transform process of ETL it’s not that simple and is virtually impossible without specific domain experts that have a high-level knowledge of the information itself.
+This is absolutely necessary to ensure that the accuracy and consistency of the data are preserved.
 A domain expert is a valuable human resource that depending on the domain or area of expertise is not always likely to be found within the company needing to execute an ETL process.
 For instance, a doctor is an expert in the domain of healthcare.
-The development of healthcare industry related software and its manipulation during the ETL process requires high-level knowledge in two different domains: healthcare and software.
+The development of healthcare industry-related software and its manipulation during the ETL process requires high-level knowledge in two different domains: healthcare and software.
 For this reason, established software companies such as First Line Software have on-staff, trained clinicians and medical informaticists that work on every ETL project to assure that data is clean, meaningful, and usable.
-The doctors and the programmers work together as one team because the speed and quality of the project depends on this symbiosis.
+The doctors and the programmers work together as one team because the speed and quality of the project depend on this symbiosis.

-When delving even further into ETL as businesses small and large recognize the value of the process, we see the emergence of new essential roles in addition to domain experts such as: software developers and architects, business analysts, and dedicated testers.
-And the ETL process itself continues to evolve with complexities and stages being added such as: separate processing and analysis of the data which includes verifying the completeness and accuracy of the information, constructing analytical reports to control the construction of the ETL process, and the emergence of automation, AI, testing, and various other internal tasks to ensure the actual user is more than satisfied with the end result.
+When delving even further into ETL as businesses small and large recognize the value of the process, we see the emergence of new essential roles in addition to domain experts such as software developers and architects, business analysts, and dedicated testers.
+And the ETL process itself continues to evolve with complexities and stages being added such as separate processing and analysis of the data which includes verifying the completeness and accuracy of the information, constructing analytical reports to control the construction of the ETL process, and the emergence of automation, AI, testing, and various other internal tasks to ensure the actual user is more than satisfied with the end result.

 So, what does that end result look like?